-The PureNight is expected to have a filter factor of 1.3 to 2 meaning that there will be a reduction in light transmission of the image by about -0.6EV, depending on the amount of light pollution in the scene.
+The PureNight is has a filter factor of about 1.5 meaning that there will be a reduction in light transmission of the image by about -0.6EV, depending on the amount of light pollution in the scene.
 To get a better idea of what to expect, feel free to download our sample photos in RAW DNG here.
 (95.6MB, .zip)

 How does PureNight differ from a Red Intensifier like the Hoya Intensifier?

 We love the Hoya Red Intensifier.
 It’s certainly an affordable didymium filter option that we recommend.
 Limited availability of the Hoya Intensifier and the lack of a square version led us to pursue the design of the PureNight.
-We’ll be using didymium glass with similar filtration properties to the Hoya Intensifier.
-That said, there are a few shortcomings of the Hoya Intensifier that PureNight aims to improve upon.
+We use an improved filtration glass with stronger filtration properties than the Hoya Intensifier.

-The final and most important improvement: the Hoya Intensifier is made of either uncoated or single coated glass which can be more problematic in flare-inducing conditions (like if there is a bright light source against a dark background).
-To improve upon this shortcoming, PureNight will be multi-coated for anti-reflective properties rather than the single coated (or uncoated) Hoya.
+The final improvement: the Hoya Intensifier is made of uncoated or single coated glass which is drastically worse in flare-inducing conditions (like if there is a bright light source against a dark background).
+To improve upon this shortcoming, PureNight is multi-coated for highly anti-reflective properties that greatly improve contrast and reduce flare.

 Which filter holder do you recommend?

 To mount a PureNight you will need:

 To determine which size filter holder system (85mm, or 100mm) and which adapter ring you will need, you will need to know your lens’s filter thread diameter.
 The filter thread diameter is usually marked in millimeters on the front of your lens with a diameter (⌀) symbol like this: